 But, it’s a powerful antifungal, so go SLOW!!

-One of the best forms of Undecylenic Acid is Thorne SF722.
+Thorne makes one of the best forms of Undecylenic Acid:

 One downside to Undecylenic Acid is that you can’t open the capsule.
 This is because it’s an acid.
 And can be a little strong for your mouth tissues.